rondobley/dotnet-core-docker-example/README.md

 The path starts from wherever you are running the `docker` command, and in this case we assume (you need to be) in the root directory of the project.
-This command says 'copy all of the .sln files in the directory I am running the `docker build` command in to the root `/` dir of the image/container'.
-The next line is commented out, but if you had Nuget packages (and most project do) this is where you would want to copy them as well.
+This command says 'copy all of the .sln files in the directory I am running the `docker build` command in to the root `/` dir of the image'.
+The next line is commented out, but if you had Nuget packages (and most projects do) this is where you would want to copy them as well.
 This example does not, thus it is commented out.

 The next line